waynegraham/registry.clir.org/_projects/2017-bob-fass-recordings-from-the-1960s-and-1970s.md

 ---
 layout: project
-title: "Bob Fass Recordings from the 1960s and 1970s"
+title: Bob Fass Recordings from the 1960s and 1970s
 ---